sarahfossheim/ethicaldesign.guide/submit.md

 # How to submit a new resource

-I will regularly update this directory with new resources.
-If you see something that's not here (yet) and should be here, you can do so yourself through [GitHub](https://github.com/sarahfossheim/ethicaldesign.guide).
-You'll need a GitHub account and limited [knowledge of git](https://guides.github.com/introduction/git-handbook/), but no programming skills are required.
+Currently the only way to suggest a resource is through [GitHub](https://github.com/sarahfossheim/ethicaldesign.guide).
+You'll need an account, and optionally basic [knowledge of git](https://guides.github.com/introduction/git-handbook/), but no programming skills are required.

 ## Submission guidelines

 Before adding any resource, make sure it actually belongs in this directory.
-The resource should be about accessibility, inclusivity, social justice, ethics, human rights, or politics in tech.
-It can focus on either the design, technological or human aspect, and of any skill level or about any technology or design practice.
-It's also ok to link to paid courses, books or tools.

-Don't submit articles that are about design or technology in general, don't submit affiliate links, articles behind paywalls or sponsored posts.
-When it comes to books, avoid linking to Amazon unless there's no other alternative.
+You can look at what's already in our [library](/) to get an idea of some of the topics that are covered.
+It can be a book, article, tool, podcast, or any other format.
+But it should provide education, awareness, or guidance around making tech more ethical and reducing harm.

-I do not accept racism, homophobia, transphobia, ableism, sexism, white supremacy, anti-semitism, or any other form of bigotry.
+We do not accept racism, homophobia, transphobia, ableism, sexism, white supremacy, anti-semitism, or any other form of bigotry.
 Resources or authors that fit those criteria will be rejected and removed.

+## Suggesting a resource through GitHub issues

+The easiest way to suggest a new resource is by [creating an issue](https://github.com/sarahfossheim/ethicaldesign.guide/issues/new) on GitHub and adding the `resource` label.
+The title should be the title of the resource, and the description should at least contain a link, and optional context.

-## Adding a resource
+## Alternative: Submitting a resource by creating a pull request

 First, you'll need to find the project on GitHub and fork it.

 In the `resources` folder of your copy, you can create a new markdown file (ending in `.md`) under any of the fitting type folders.
 The filename should be a shortened version of the resource title, and not contain spaces, eg: `weaponsofmathdestruction.md`.

 Next, copy the following into the file, and fill in the blanks: